YahiDar/TransRadar/README.md

 ## Acknowledgements

 We mention again that this code heavily borrows from the [veloai repository](https://github.com/valeoai/MVRSS).

 The loss function implementation borrows from the [Unified Focal Loss code](https://github.com/mlyg/unified-focal-loss).

+The ADA code is heavily borrowed from the [Axial Attention](https://github.com/lucidrains/axial-attention) code and edited for our purpose.